Tyrrrz/CliWrap/Readme.md

     Cli.Wrap("foo") |
     PipeTarget.ToFile("output.txt");

-// Iterate as an event stream and pipe to file at the same time
+// Iterate as an event stream and pipe to a file at the same time
 // (pipes are combined, not overriden) await foreach (var cmdEvent in cmd.ListenAsync())
 {